enlightn/enlightn-docs/performance/unused-global-middleware-analyzer.md

 2. TrustProxies: If your application does not configure trusted proxies (using the `trustedproxy.proxies` configuration), then this middleware is flagged as unused.
 3. TrustHosts: If your application does not use setup trusted proxies, then you do not need to setup trusted hosts either and this middleware is flagged as unused.

+## How To Fix

+To fix this issue, simply remove all the unused global middleware from your `App\Http\Kernel` class.

 ## References

 - [Laravel Documentation on CORS](https://laravel.com/docs/routing#cors)